JiaoyiZhang/Efficient-Disk-Learned-Index/README.md

 ```

 ### Run Microbenchmark
-Please make sure that the datasets in the corresponding scripts are already stored in "./datasets/".
+Please make sure that the datasets in the corresponding scripts are already stored in `./datasets/`.
+The parameters in each experiment are included in each sub-script.
 ```bash
 bash RunOnSingleDisk.sh
 ```